Tuning the spontaneous exchange bias effect in La1.5Sr0.5CoMnO6 with sintering temperature: Discussion

 Our IRM curves show a decrease in the fraction of SG-like phase present in the LSCMO samples as $T_s$ increases, while the SEM images reveal the increase of grain size with $T_s$.
 Since the surface-to-core ratio naturally decreases as the grain size increases, these results suggest that the SG-like phase might be in the surfaces of the LSCMO grains, as often found on polycrystalline EB systems \cite{Nogues,Nogues2,Maity,Kodama,Bedanta}.
 Our previous study corroborates this scenario, demonstrating that a single-crystalline sample of LSCMO does not show SG-like (nor SEB) behavior \cite{single_crystal}.

-From the above and given that the SG-like phase is a ubiquitous ingredient of SEB materials, one could guess that $H_{EB}$ should decrease with the increase of the grain size, in contrast to our results.
-However, the SEM images also reveal an increase of coalescence with $T_s$, with the grain surfaces getting closer as the grain size increases, \textit{i.e.}, the contact area between grains increases.
-This suggests the strengthening of the magnetic exchange interactions between the grain's surfaces for the samples produced at higher $T_s$, which is endorsed by the $\chi_{AC}$ data showing a higher correlation between the larger clusters, as well as the increase of $H_C$ with $T_s$.
+From the above and given that the SG-like phase seems to be a ubiquitous ingredient of SEB on double perovskites \cite{Maity,Murthy,Murthy2,Pal,Giri}, at first glance, one could guess that $H_{EB}$ should decrease with the increase of the grain size, \textit{i.e.} with the decrease in the fraction of the glassy magnetic phase.
+However, the opposite trend is observed here, ruling out this possibility.

-Finally, a model was recently proposed ascribing the asymmetry in SEB materials' $M(H)$ curves to the slow relaxation of the SG moments \cite{Model,Model2}.
-For the case of LSCMO samples here investigated, the slower relaxation observed for the samples grown at higher $T_s$ suggests more rigid exchange interactions between the SG-like moments at the grain boundaries, which, according to the model, result in the observed increase of $H_{EB}$ with $T_s$.

-At this stage, it is not possible to undoubtedly determine whether the strengthening of the exchange interactions between the grain's surfaces observed with increasing $T_s$ is directly linked to the increase of the grain size or the coalescence since changes in $T_s$ alter both these parameters concomitantly.
-Alternative synthesis routes could be used to check this since, in principle, one could achieve small grains with increased coalescence, combining large surface-to-core ratio and strengthened coupling between the surfaces.
-Additional experimental techniques like X-ray tomography to quantify the grain coalescence and X-ray ptycography to observe the strain inside the grains would be valuable to unravel this issue.